Thinking Outside the Ball: Optimal Learning with Gradient Descent for Generalized Linear Stochastic Convex Optimization: Introduction

-\paragraph{Stability vs Uniform Convergence for SGD and GD} The important difference here, and the only property of generalized linear models (GLMs) that we rely on, is that GLMs satisfy uniform convergence \citep{bartlett02}: empirical losses converge to their expectations uniformly over all predictors in Euclidean balls.
+\paragraph{Stability vs Uniform Convergence for SGD and GD} The important difference here, and the only property of generalized linear models (GLMs) that we rely on, is that GLMs satisfy uniform convergence \citet*{bartlett02}: empirical losses converge to their expectations uniformly over all predictors in Euclidean balls.
 This is in contrast to general Stochastic Convex Optimization (SCO), for which no such uniform convergence is possible \citep{shalev2009stochastic}.
-Consequently, rather then uniform convergence, the analysis for SCO is based on stability arguments \citep{bassily2020stability}.
-For SGD, stability at each step can be used in an online analysis, combined with an online-to-batch conversion, which is sufficient for ensuring optimal generalization with an optimal $O(1/\epsilon^2)$ number of iterations.
-But for GD, we must consider the stability of the method as a whole, which is much worse, necessitating using a smaller stepsize, and hence quadratically more iterations---\cite{amir21gd} showed that this is not just an analysis artifact, but a real limitation of GD for general SCO.
-In this paper, we show that once generalization can be ensured via uniform convergence, e.g.~for GLMs, then GD does not have to worry about stability, can take much larger step sizes, and generalize optimally after only $\tilde{O}(1/\epsilon^2)$ iterations.
+Consequently, rather then uniform convergence, the analysis for SCO is based on stability arguments \citet{bassily2020stability}.
+For SGD, stability at each step can be used in an online analysis, combined with an online-to-batch conversion, which is sufficient for ensuring optimal generalization with an optimal $O(1/\varepsilon^2)$ number of iterations.
+But for GD, we must consider the stability of the method as a whole, which leads to optimal rates in the case of smooth losses \citet{hardt2016train} but otherwise is much worse, necessitating using a smaller stepsize, and hence quadratically more iterations---\cite{amir21gd} showed that this is not just an analysis artifact, but a real limitation of GD for general SCO.
+In this paper, we show that once generalization can be ensured via uniform convergence, e.g.~for GLMs, then GD does not have to worry about stability, can take much larger step sizes, and generalize optimally after only $\tilde{O}(1/\varepsilon^2)$ iterations.